Author

 The COVID-19 testing clinic has tested an additional 4,000+ Clinton County residents since May 13th.

-Update (8/6/20): 16 New Clinton County Residents Have Now Tested Positive For COVID-19 As Reported By The ISDH, Up 72 In Past 7 Reporting Days
+Update (9/10/20): No New Clinton County Residents Tested Positive For COVID-19 As Reported By The ISDH

-The Indiana State Department of Health (ISDH) announced today Thursday, August 6, 2020, Clinton County has had 404 residents test positive for COVID-19.
-There are 3 deaths related to COVID-19 in Clinton County.
-At least 5,288 residents of Clinton County have been tested as reported by the ISDH.
+The Indiana State Department of Health (ISDH) announced today, Wednesday, September 10, 2020, Clinton County had no new positive tests, 577 residents have now tested positive for COVID-19.
+There are 11 deaths related to COVID-19 in Clinton County.
+At least 7,563 unique tests have been administrated to residents of Clinton County as reported by the ISDH.

-The Regenstrief Institute released updated hospitalization data as of August 5, 2020, 11:59 p.m. for Clinton County.
+The Regenstrief Institute released updated hospitalization data as of September 9, 2020, 11:59 p.m. for Clinton County.
 Data are unique individuals and cumulative.
-Data for the next update is currently under review.

 Free COVID-19 Test Center in Clinton County